mig-hub/rack-sassc/README.md

 it only when not in production, the speed penalty is kind of acceptable.
 But I intend to improve it and use modification time.

-The location of the public directory and directory names for CSS and SCSS are editable, but both are assumed to be directly placed inside the public directory.

 The files cannot be nested, they are assumed to be directly inside the SCSS directory, and the generated files are therefore created directly inside the CSS directory.